 The Mayor will attend over 400 engagements during the year, and receives many more invitations – many of which are attended by the Deputy Mayor.

-The Mayor for 2021/2022 is Councillor Ronnie Prince, who is accompanied by his Mayoress Miss Sunanda Kapas.
+The Mayor for 2022/2023 is Councillor Brian Cameron, who is accompanied by his Mayoress Mrs Kerry Cameron.

 Each Mayor nominates a charity or charities to receive funds raised during the year.
 The Mayor’s charities for this year are: